locluong09/Computational-Modeling/README.md

 # Computational-Modeling
-This repo contains some implementations of multiphase flow in porous media + groundwater age!
+This repo contains some implementations for a control volume finite element method (CVFEM) code to simulate solute transport, groundwater flow and ages.
 # TODO
 - Update finite volume method
-- Simulation for 3D
+- Implementing 3D simulation
+- Preprocessing and postprocessing